by-student-2017/Phase-field/README.md

 - The asterisk (*) is "something appropriate (here PC or username)
 - "-r" is an option that means to copy the contents of the directory (=folder)

-## Acknowledgment
-- This project (modified version) is/was partially supported by the following :
-  + ATSUMITEC Co., Ltd.

 ## Information of CUDA vs. OpenACC
 - https://proc-cpuinfo.fixstars.com/2020/06/openacc-vs-openmp-gpu-offloading/
 - https://www.jsces.org/activity/journal/files/tutorial_2103.pdf